MrBenJ/modern-js-by-example/book/007-Modern-JS-Architecture.md

 2. Vue.js
 3. React (not really a "framework."
 More on this later)

-Each of these frameworks has their own pros and cons, and _there isn't a one size fits all_ solution.
+Each of these frameworks has their own positives and negatives, and _there isn't a one size fits all_ solution.

 All three of these tools are extremely mature, and have been battle tested in production environments in tech + non-tech companies and products.